Fall Promo '23 - Book now through December 31, 2023 for 10% off with FALL10

-July and August bring hotter days but the temperatures don't often get to 80.
+July and August bring hotter days but the temperatures doesn't often reach past the 80's.
 Mosquitoes need still ponds to breed and most of our water runs down hill - so they're simply not a problem.
 There is so much here to do in the summer and places can be very busy especially on weekends.
-For a quieter time, come during the week!
+Weekdays offer quiet options!
 Days are warm, ideal for picnics, hikes and canoeing while nights are cool (bring your sweater)!

 Art in the Park ~ Second Saturday of May 23rd and running through October3rd, this nationally known event has attracted thousands for the fine art and handcrafted treasures produced by over 100 juried artisans and crafts masters since 1962.

 The Blowing Rock Charity Horse Show is one of the oldest horse show events in the country and has been a Blowing Rock tradition since 1923.
 Two weeks of Hunter/Jumper competition followed by a week of Saddlebred contests.
-Blowing Rock Equestrian

 Art In The Park through October